TheOsceola - Chandler Jackson's career game, Jamir Watkins' 22 points lift FSU past BC

 Jackson did not play by coach’s decision earlier this month, missing games at Louisville and BC.
 But he has bounced back to score 17 points in the loss to Virginia.
 On Tuesday, Jackson played 32 minutes — by far a season high.

+"What has helped Chandler is not having to have the point guard responsibilities as much as we anticipated him having when he first got here.
+He has the ability to score.
+Big, strong guy.
+You can't leave him open. ...
+He's making much better decisions.
+I don't think he forced things tonight.
+He definitely had an impact on the game."

 FSU was shorthanded on Tuesday.
-Darin Green Jr. (shoulder) did not play.
-Neither did Primo Spears, although it appears to be by coach’s decision.
+One of the team's top 3-point shooters, Darin Green Jr. (shoulder), did not play.
+Neither did Primo Spears, although it was by coach’s decision.
+Their availability moving forward remains in doubt.

+"I really don't know," Hamilton said.
+"I really don't, to be honest with you.
+Hopefully so.
+I don't think it's anything serious but you have to let nature take it's course."

 Jackson, Watkins and Jalen Warley all played more than usual.
 Warley scored 13 points and had five assists in 35 minutes.